The Rave/Eagles Club: The Penthouse Lounge

 On the concierge level (2nd level) and comfortably holds a group of 200 or so with a full bar, table seating, and an optional stage.
-Notable events include the Trevin SkyDiving incident.

 Eagles Club

 The Eagles Club was named to the National Register of Historic Places on July 29, 1986.

 In March 2014, Dennis Munson Jr. died hours after his amateur debut as a kickboxer at Milwaukee's Eagles Club.
 An investigation by the Journal Sentinel uncovered a series of errors by the officials responsible for safety during the unregulated fight – part of the fast-growing world of combat sports.

 History

 The Milwaukee Eagles' Aerie #137 was formed in 1901 by a group of actors, theater managers, and other stage men.
 It was the first Eagles lodge in the state.
 They met in a headquarters on Second Street until it burned, when they moved to 6th St. The aerie grew quickly and by 1925 was the second-largest Eagles chapter in the U.S.

 In 1925 the chapter broke ground on a new clubhouse.
 Russell Barr Williamson designed the building, five stories tall, with Mediterranean Revival styling.
 The walls are stone, framing three round-topped recessed windows above the front entrance.
 Near the top of the wall is a wide frieze with a relief sculpture of human-eagle forms, rather similar to Assyrian art.
 The roof is covered in tile, typical of the Mediterranean Revival style.
 The grand opening for the Eagles Building was September 13, 1927.